 - People will be amazed at your art doll skills!

-- Easily stitched out in the hoop using stretch fabric.
-Then you cut out, turn and stuff/wire each hand, and attach to the doll. (refer to instructions tab above)
+- Easily stitched out in the hoop using stretchy fabric.
+Then you cut out, turn and stuff/wire each hand, then attach to the doll.

 All designs are digital downloads for embroidery machines.
 Files will be available immediately after purchase on a download page.